dpstart/obsidian/zettelkasten/%equivariant-graphnets.md

 ## What

 [[EGNN]]s.
 Learn [[graphnets]] equivariant to rotations, translations, reflections and permutation.
-Supposed to not require expesive higher-order representations in intermediate leyers, and scaling to high-dimensional spaces.
+EGNN don't require expensive higher-order representations in intermediate layers, and scale to high-dimensional spaces.

 Related works are [[tensor-field-networks]], [[se3-transformer]], [[radial-field-network]], [[schnet]].

+## Background

+### equivariance:

+$T_g:X \rightarrow Y$

 ## Why
 Inductive bayes are needed.
 Inductive biases can exploit simmetries.
 E.g. translation equivariance in CNNs and permutation equivariance in GNNs.

-Many problems also exhibit 3D translation and rotation simmetries, such as [[point-clouds]], 3D molecular structures and [[n-body]] particle simuations.
+Many problems also exhibit 3D translation and rotational simmetries, such as [[point-clouds]], 3D molecular structures and [[n-body]] particle simuations.
 Related work on this uses higher-order representations for intermediate network layers, and the computation requires expensive stuff.
 Addionally, often the data is restricted to scalar values and 3D vectors.

 ## How